 Navigating the Floor Plans

-The introduction starts with 6 of the different floor plates – this makes it easier for the user to positions themselves... from there they select whichever floor plan they're interested in.
+The introduction starts with 6 of the different floor plates – this makes it easier for the user to position themselves... from there they select whichever floor plan they're interested in.
 Illustrations take up most of the screen - making it easier for people to see all the detail - while the renders pertaining to each one of the floor plans make the experience a little less boring and more informative.
 As a result, the average visit duration is 2:59!

 Interactive VS Static